cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

 #.
 Create a VM on india and login
 #.
 Create a volume and attach it to the vm
 #.
-Read up on the openstack web page what vilumes are for.
+Read up on the OpenStack web page what vilumes are for.
 #.
 Log into horizon and explore the interface.
 Start up a VM, create a
    volume and attach it to the VM.
 Assign a public ip and log in.